 Recipients of a voluntary redundancy

-Former members of the Australian Public Service, Australian Parliamentary Service or a non-APS Commonwealth employer who have accepted a voluntary redundancy/severance benefit are generally ineligible to be engaged within 12 months of their retirement from the APS.
+Former members of the Australian Public Service, Australian Parliamentary Service or a non-APS Commonwealth employer who have accepted a voluntary redundancy/severance benefit are generally ineligible to be engaged during the 'redundancy benefit period'.

 Mobility between the Australian Public Service and the Parliamentary Service

-Section 26 of the Parliamentary Service Act 1999 provides for mobility between the APS and Australian Public Service.
-Details of the mobility provisions are also set out in Division 3.4 of Parliamentary Service Determination 2003/2.
+Section 22(2)(a) and 26 of the Parliamentary Service Act 1999 provides for mobility between the APS and Australian Public Service.
+Details of the mobility provisions are also set out in Division 4 of the Parliamentary Service Determination 2013.
 The arrangements for the engagement of ongoing APS employees for ongoing Parliamentary Service employment are effectively the same as for moves within each service.
 Employees moving to the Parliamentary Service for non-ongoing vacancies must obtain leave without pay for the period involved.